Florbela Malaquias

-Florbela Catarina "Bela" Malaquias (born 26 January 1959) is an Angolan journalist, lawyer and politician who is leader of the Humanist Party of Angola.
+Florbela Catarina "Bela" Malaquias (born 26 January 1959) is an Angolan journalist, lawyer and politician who is the leader of the Humanist Party of Angola.

 Early life

 Malaquias was born in Luso, Portuguese Angola.
 Despite growing up during a turbulent time in Angolan and African history, given the rise of several national liberation movements, she described her childhood as generally "very quiet" and "happy."
 Her father, Nelson, was a railway clerk for Benguela railway and was a supporter of Angolan independence.
 He was arrested several times by the colonial police, PIDE-DGS, for expressing these views, and was part of one of the first cells of UNITA in what is now Moxico Province.
 As her father was transferred from jail to jail, passing through Nova Lisboa and Missombo, Malaquias, her five brothers, and her mother, Amelia, eventually followed him when he was transferred to the open-air St. Nicholas prison centre in Namibe Province, a site often used to torture pro-independence activists and militants.
 Malaquias would also join UNITA early on in its history.